 We wandered down more streets and found this little gem where they bartered and traded food and different products.
 I hadn't realized that Pompeii was actually situated along a major Roman trade route because of its proximity to the ocean.
 You can see the loaves of bread and fish depicted in the photo on the right, and on the left, various other outlines of different trades and services offered within this market.
 What was amazing to me was how detailed the murals were and the amount of color that went into them (as artificial coloring was not yet available to this ancient society).
 If they are this colorful now after so many years, can you imagine how vibrant it must have been during the time of the Roman empire?

 After our short siesta history lesson, we visited the temple of Apollo.
-It boasted magnificent preservation of columns, statues, and mosaics, were you could truly imagine it as a place of reflection and religious pursuits of the time.
+It boasted magnificent preservation of columns, statues, and mosaics, where you could truly imagine it as a place of reflection and religious pursuits of the time.
 This particular temple dates clear back to the 6th century; even back to the Samnite period.
 It has both Roman and Greco-style influences throughout.
-The perimeter is surrounded by 48 columns that were originally 2 stories high, and the inner ‘cella’ (center) houses a sacrificial alter with Apollo shooting arrows at Diana (the original statues are housed in the National Archeological Museum in Naples).
-There is also a sun dial or meridian that was found to the left of the stairway to the temple.
-Interestingly enough, this temple is one of the oldest in the city and Apollo was in fact one of the main divinities of early Pompeii.
+The perimeter is surrounded by 48 columns that were originally 2 stories high, and the inner 'cella' (center) houses a sacrificial altar with Apollo shooting arrows at Diana (the original statues are housed in the National Archeological Museum in Naples).
+There is also a sundial or meridian that was found to the left of the stairway to the temple.
+Interestingly enough, this temple is one of the oldest in the city and Apollo was, in fact, one of the main divinities of early Pompeii.

 My Grandma and I have always been fascinated by Roman History.
 We watch Gladiator together all the time.
 This experience felt like I was seeing first-hand how Maximus would have bathed, and it just made me kind of giggle knowing my imagination was running away with me; but how could it NOT in a place such as THIS?!